dev-sec/chef-os-hardening/CONTRIBUTING.md

 This hardening project doesn't intend to reinvent the configuration stack for services.
 Aim to use official configuration projects first and provide hardening as a layer on top.
 The goal is remove the need for a user to configure all aspects of services and maintain security configuration.
 This way, the user can still configure a service using the interface provided by the official project.

-* For Chef refer to the official [opscode community cookbooks](http://community.opscode.com/cookbooks).
+* For Chef refer to the official [Chef community cookbooks](https://supermarket.chef.io/cookbooks).
 * For Puppet head to the [Puppet Forge](https://forge.puppetlabs.com/) and take a node of the Puppet supported modules.

 These projects are generally hosted on GitHub as well.